How to write a value proposition: a guide for B2B technology companies

 Involve the whole organization

-Value propositions can benefit from being tackled collaboratively – an interdepartmental workshop is a great way to brainstorm and identify what sets your company apart.
+A B2B Value proposition can benefit from being tackled collaboratively – an interdepartmental workshop is a great way to brainstorm and identify what sets your company apart.

 Your value proposition should not be a manifestation of the c-suite’s collective will.